-Home telephone
+• Home telephone

 Please note that international, long-distance, and LOCAL calls are charged in Japan.
-So charge your telephone call to your credit card or prepaid card.
-Regardless, please make your incoming calls brief (about 5 minutes) as well.
-If you plan to make a lot of phone calls, please bring a mobile phone from your home country or rent one in Japan.
+Please make your incoming calls brief (about 5 minutes) as well.
+Except for emergencies, you better avoid using their home telephone.

 • Internet

 Whether the Internet access is available or not at home differs with each family.
 Do not use your host family's internet service without their permission.
 If you use their LAN cable or their computer, do not occupy it too long, less than 30 minutes is ideal.